Architecture

 The geometry tables

-The five geometry tables in
+The geometry tables in

 metadata_tools.geometry_support.tables all extend